mariagabi-lustosa/AIMS_3rd_EgoVis/README.md

-# STA - Short-Term Anticipation with DETR and SigLIP
+# Short-Term Object Interaction Anticipation with DETR, SigLIP and Cosmos Tokenizer

-This project implements an object detection and short-term anticipation system using DETR (Detection Transformer) with SigLIP backbone for the Ego4D dataset.
+This project implements a short-term anticipation (STA) system for object detection using DETR (Detection Transformer) with SigLIP backbone and Cosmos Tokenizer for temporal context encoding on the Ego4D dataset.

+## Architecture Overview

+The system combines visual and temporal features to predict future object bounding boxes and classes:

+1. **SigLIP Query Encoder**: Extracts visual features from the query frame
+2. **Cosmos Tokenizer**: Encodes context frames into temporal features
+3. **DETR Decoder**: Fuses both feature streams to predict bounding boxes and object classes

 ## Installation